quietjoy/quietjoy.github.io/content/posts/undervalued-survival-skills.md

 Do any of the YouTube go-bag tutorials mention cookbooks?

-That same woman’s husband went on to start a small business in a brand-new country, with no connections and no money—yet that business sustained their family for years.
+That same woman’s husband went on to start a small business in a brand-new country, with no connections and almost no money—yet that business sustained their family for years.

 It wasn’t farming skills or an expert-level water purification setup that got them through.